quii/learn-go-with-tests/http-handlers-revisited.md

 Let's just list all the things this one function has to do:

-1. Do some HTTP stuff, send headers, status codes, etc.
+1. Write HTTP responses, send headers, status codes, etc.
 2. Decode the request's body into a `User`
 3. Connect to a database (and all the details around that)
 4. Query the database and applying some business logic depending on the result